gaochuanchao/gaochuanchao.github.io/_pages/about.md

 **I am actively seeking a postdoctoral position, available from Feb 2026.
-I am interested in topics related to `heterogeneous resource scheduling` or `network integrated systems` .**
+I am interested in topics related to `heterogeneous resource scheduling` and `network integrated systems`.**